Show All Answers

 Carlton, MN 55718

 Please include a self-addressed stamped return envelope.
-Requests will not be honored without payment.Documents are also available in our public research area located in the County Recorder’s Office on the 1st Floor of the Carlton County Courthouse, Carlton, MN.
+Requests will not be honored without payment.Documents are also available, for viewing and copy purchase, in our public research area located in the County Recorder’s Office on the 1st Floor of the Carlton County Courthouse, Carlton, MN.
 Documents recorded after August 20, 1983 may be obtained through the idocmarket.com enhanced service (credit card required) or in the County Recorder’s Office.

 Minnesota Statutes 507.093 sets standards for documents to be recorded with the County Recorder or Registrar of Titles (other than by electronic means) as follows: